 Glass is in, metal is out

 Judging from all the leaks, OnePlus could be preparing a paradigm shift and forego the predominantly-metal design it has been utilizing for the past 2 years.

-, 3T, 5, and 5T all had that all-metal body going on for them, OnePlus could be going the same way as many of its rivals and grace the OnePlus 6 with what seems to be a curved glass back with metal frame on the sides.
+While the OnePlus 3, 3T, 5, and 5T all had that all-metal body going on for them, OnePlus could be going the same way as many of its rivals and grace the OnePlus 6 with what seems to be a curved glass back with metal frame on the sides.

 That's pretty much what Samsung, Apple, and many others have recently done in the ultimate quest of fleshing out the most premium phone out there.
 OnePlus going full glass is still a wild rumor at this point, but it makes a lot of sense: while its flagships have been sufficiently powerful and capable, they have generally lacked any pizazz.

 Don't get us wrong, that's not a bad thing, but seeing OnePlus strives tooth and nail to become mainstream, it would make a lot of sense for it to spice up the design of its phones with a brittle, yet snazzy glass exterior.

 Death to the bezel

 Just as one might expect from a flagship phone that is to launch in 2018, a bezelless design will likely be utilized.
 The OnePlus 5T was already a pretty efficient device when it came to screen-to-body size ratio, but the leaked images of the OnePlus 6 tells an even more impressive tale.

 We will be quite impressed with OnePlus if it really slims down the bezels of its next flagship phone to an extent similar to the one in the initially leaked image.